VIDA-NYU/magneto-matcher/gdc-benchmark/README.md

-# GDC dataset downloading script
+# GDC-SM dataset downloading script

-This script downloads Excel files from specified URLs, extracts data from specific sheets, and converts them to CSV format.
+This directory provides a script to reconstruct the GDC-SM benchmark files.
+It downloads the original Excel files from specified URLs, extracts data from specific sheets, and converts them to the CSV format used in the benchmark.
+For more details on the GDC-SM benchmark, see: https://zenodo.org/records/14963588

 ## Requirements